albiosz/car-tracker-frontend/README.md

   <img src="https://drive.google.com/uc?id=1Ump4qBmqjS0EFRLIKva4etfAKRIjHlAP"/>
 </p>

-The aim of these actions is to make using of the app more pleasant.
+The aim of these actions is to make it more pleasant to use the app.

 ## Used technologies
 * Frontend library - React (https://reactjs.org/)